 The practice of Zen is to experience, without resistance, the nature and interconnected relationship between ourselves, the present moment, and the dynamics of our natural environment.
 Zen is an attitude of presence.

-With practice, this natural way of being can become the source from which life can flow and evolve.
+With practice, this natural way of being can become the source from which your life can flow and evolve.
 According to Buddha, Zen meditation is a path of liberation and self-discovery.

 According to Buddha, awakening the mind is achieved through the experience of Zen meditation.